OpenVZ/vzkernel/Documentation/admin-guide/dynamic-debug-howto.rst

   // boot-args example, with newlines and comments for readability Kernel command line: ...
-    // see whats going on in dyndbg=value processing dynamic_debug.verbose=1
+    // see what's going on in dyndbg=value processing dynamic_debug.verbose=1
     // enable pr_debugs in 2 builtins, #cmt is stripped
     dyndbg="module params +p #cmt ; module sys +p"